How to Automate Your Integration For Smarter Business Workflows

 Integration can fall into any of these types:

-- System integration: You get to sync disparate hardware or software systems.
-For instance, you could sync a CRM (customer relationship management) with an ERP (enterprise resource planning).
-Or you could connect multiple tickets to a single online dashboard application.
+• System integration connects disparate hardware or software systems so they can operate as a coordinated whole.
+For instance, you could sync a CRM (customer relationship management) with an ERP (enterprise resource planning) to keep sales data aligned with inventory and billing.

-- Process integration: This involves unifying cross-functional workflows between teams or companies.
-So, one process is directly tied to another.
-For instance, you can link customer support directly to service delivery.
+• Process integration involves unifying cross-functional workflows between teams or companies so that one process is directly tied to another.
+For instance, you can link customer support directly to service delivery, ensuring that every resolved support ticket triggers the next step in the fulfillment or onboarding workflow.

-- EAI (enterprise application integration): As the name suggests, this involves connecting enterprise applications to streamline operations such as payroll, human resources, finance, and sales.
+• EAI (enterprise application integration) connects enterprise applications to streamline operations such as payroll, human resources, finance, and sales.
+EAI typically involves middleware that manages communication between multiple applications, ensuring that data flows reliably even as systems scale.

 What is Automation?

-Automation is the process of replacing manual tasks with automatic processes powered by technology or robots.
+Automation is the process of replacing manual tasks with automatic processes powered by technology or software.
 On a base level, automation involves limiting human intervention where possible in day-to-day business processes.

 Imagine this automation scenario: